kuhlenh/IndependentStudy/README.txt

-Download the "sortedDate" and open the HTML file in Google Chrome to visualize Andras Rieldmayer's data.
+Download the "sortedDate" folder and open the HTML file in Google Chrome to visualize Andras Rieldmayer's data.